 Check out the Redis integration for yourself

 This integration is compatible with Redis versions 3.0 or higher.
 Installation and activation instructions are available in our docs.
 Head on over to get started.
+Also, check out our other integrations like StatsD and Apache.

 The views expressed on this blog are those of the author and do not necessarily reflect the views of New Relic.
 Any solutions offered by the author are environment-specific and not part of the commercial solutions or support offered by New Relic.
 Please join us exclusively at the Explorers Hub (discuss.newrelic.com) for questions and support related to this blog post.
 This blog may contain links to content on third-party sites.
 By providing such links, New Relic does not adopt, guarantee, approve or endorse the information, views or products available on such sites.